 It’s worth giving at least some thought to making that transfer of effort as efficient as possible.

 Furtherly, a poor choice of pedal can cause or exacerbate injury.
-My long-running knee pain saga (which concluded happily last July) certainly wasn’t helped by using the wrong sort of pedal (the wrong one for me at least).
+My long-running knee pain saga (of which you can read more here) certainly wasn’t helped by using the wrong sort of pedal (the wrong one for me at least).

 Let’s Start At The Beginning